ron-s/Hack_O_DjangoREST_Tut/README.md

     serializer_class = serializers.SongSerializer
 ```

 This class based view can be found in the ```example_project/example_app/views.py``` file.
 With class based views they only require that you define a ```queryset``` and ```serializer_class```.
 Remember that these attributes just represent our model and our serializer.
-Class based views using the ```generics``` classs don't require that you explicitly return the serialized data in a response like the functional view did above.
+Class based views using the ```generics``` class don't require that you explicitly return the serialized data in a response like the functional view did above.
 The methods that are inherited from the ```generics``` class return the correct data by plugging in your ```queryset``` and ```serializer_class``` where appropriate behind the scenes.

 This view currently only accepts ```GET``` requests becasue it's inheriting from the ```generics.ListAPIView``` class.
 If we would like to allow this view to be able to accept ```POST``` requests it is as simple as changing the class it inherits from.
 By using the ```generics.ListCreateAPIView``` class instead the endpoint will now accept ```POST``` requests and allow us to load data into our database by hitting this view's endpoint.

 Please see the docs for the ```generics``` classes the DRF offers: [generic_views](http://www.django-rest-framework.org/api-guide/generic-views/)

 ## Linking URLs to views
-The last thing we must remember do is link a URL endpoint to each view we add to our project.
+The last thing we must remember to do is link a URL endpoint to each view we add to our project.
 The way we're recommending you do this for Hack Oregon projects can be seen below.

 This is an example of the contents of the ```example_project/example_app/urls.py``` file:
 ```Python